U.S. Fed bank stress tests pave way for stock buyback, dividend bonanza

 “The numbers are big,” wrote Glenn Schorr, an Evercore ISI analyst.
 By his estimates the six biggest banks will spend, on average, 122% of earnings on buybacks and dividends in the 12 months beginning July, more than double the ratio of the previous period.

-Those six - Bank of America Corp (BAC.N), Citigroup Inc (C.N), Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) Morgan Stanley (MS.N) and Wells Fargo & Co (WFC.N) together will increase payouts by $66 billion to $130 billion in the next four quarters, according to Schorr's estimates.
+Those six - Bank of America Corp, Citigroup Inc, Goldman Sachs Group Inc, JPMorgan Chase & Co Morgan Stanley and Wells Fargo & Co together will increase payouts by $66 billion to $130 billion in the next four quarters, according to Schorr’s estimates.

 Goldman Sachs did not respond to a request for comment.
 The other banks and the Fed declined to comment.